-Whether you should book cheap flights to Sydney or not is an easy decision - you should go for it!
-This popular city has everything you could want from a big city break, as well as pretty much everything you could want from a beach break too!
+Whether you should book flights to Sydney or not is an easy decision we can help you with: you should go for it!
+It has everything you could want from a big city break, as well as pretty much everything you could want from a beach break too!
 Sunshine, a variety of cultures, more attractions than you could hope to fit in and the stunning coast on your doorstep all combine to make flights to Sydney one of the most sought-after trips.
 Yes, the flight time to Sydney is long, but we can tell you it's definitely worth it.

 If you need us to tempt you further before you venture on and search for your Sydney flight deal, then how about a sneak peek at some of the attractions?
-Sydney Harbour is the iconic symbol of the city, and thanks to all the amazing things on its shores you'll be sure to spend plenty of time soaking up the atmosphere.
-Sydney Aquarium is world-renowned and the Opera House is one of the world's top sights, whilst a Sydney Harbour Bridge Climb will showcase all the sights as well as test your mettle!
+Sydney Harbour is the iconic symbol of the city, and you're sure to spend plenty of time here, perhaps even crossing the waters on a ferry to Manly.
+Sydney Aquarium is world-renowned and white sails of the Opera House are one of the world's most recognisable sights, whilst a Sydney Harbour Bridge Climb will showcase all the sights as well as test your mettle!

 A flight to Sydney from the UK will take no less than about 20 hours, and can often take in excess of 30 hours.
-There are no direct flights into Sydney Airport from the UK so expect at least one stopover along the way - many routes have two stopovers but this often won't make the flight cheaper, just longer!
+There are no direct flights into Sydney Airport from the UK so expect at least one stopover along the way - some routes have two stopovers but this often won't make the flight cheaper, just longer!
 So make sure you check your itinerary carefully and use our flight search to be sure of the best prices.
-Stopovers are usually in Hong Kong, Los Angeles or similarly located airports.
+Stopovers are usually in Hong Kong, Singapore, or Dubai if you're flying east across Asia.
+Flying west via the USA is also an option.

 You can fly to Sydney from over 30 locations all over the UK with most airlines offering a flight to Kingsford Smith Airport in the south of the city.
 Plenty of tickets are up for grabs a long time in advance, which can mean great deals if you're quick, or you might be able to pick up a cheap last-minute deal if you can be flexible on your holiday dates.